fasidOnGit/PubChart/README.md

 ### Future Implementation
    * Integrate Django's Panda to manipulate the data and get the work done by one API call.
    * Make some real UI enhancement as this app mainly focuses on functionality.
+   * Implement a progress bar instead of spinner so that user will atleast have an estimate of how long a search going to take.

 ## Built With